City of South Perth residents and property owners can dispose of additional waste and recycling at the Recycling Centre.

 - Uncontaminated used motor oil (not contaminated with other petroleum products, coolants or similar) to a maximum of 20 litres per visit

-- All scrap metal including fridges, washing machines and microwaves
+- All scrap metal including washing machines and microwaves

 - Fluorescent lighting tubes and globes

-Some recyclable items will occur a fee (vouchers are not valid for most of these items).
+Some recyclable items will incur a fee (vouchers are not valid for most of these items).

 Disposal of Polystyrene